-Chapter 1: A Comprehensive Handbook to App Development for the Non-Tech Savvy
+Chapter 1: An Introduction to App Development Terminology

 It is no secret that to ensure the success of a business, you must constantly look for new opportunities to grow and find unique ways to deliver services to customers.
 According to App Annie, between 2015 and 2020 the global mobile app store downloads will more than double, reaching up to 284 billion downloads, because of the use of smartphones in emerging markets.
 With this data in mind, it is clear that mobile applications are a current technological trend with businesses jumping on board to create an app for their brand to increase interest from existing customers as well as drawing in more attention from future potential consumers.